lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 normally used on the pipetask command line (input collections, output collections, etc).

-The remaining information tells bps which workflow management system is being used, how to convert Datasets and Pipetasks into compute jobs and what resources those compute jobs need.
+The remaining information tells BPS which workflow management system is being used, how to convert Datasets and Pipetasks into compute jobs and what resources those compute jobs need.